wuzupKev/wuzupKev/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-👋Hello, let me introduce my self; My name is Kevin, a backend fan who's also into full-stack stuff.
+👋Hello, let me introduce myself; My name is Kevin, a backend fan who's also into full-stack development.
 I'm all about learning and growing, especially when I can do it with a team.
-Serious about my work, but never too serious for a good laugh!
+I'm serious about my work, but I'm never too serious for a good laugh!
 Let's team up, learn, and build cool stuff together!

 <h3>Contact me</h3>
 <p>